-HNSCC represents a broad category of cancers that arise from different tissues that have been grouped anatomically in the head and neck region.
-HNSCC accounts for about 3% of all cancers in the United States with an estimated 54,000 new cases and 11,580 deaths in 2023.
-The five-year survival rate for people with head and neck cancer is 68.5%.
+HNSCC represent a broad category of cancers that arise from different tissues that have been grouped anatomically in the head and neck region.
+HNSCC accounts for about 4% of all cancers in the United States with an estimated 53,000 new cases and 10,860 deaths in 2019.
+The five-year survival rate for people with head and neck cancer varies and depends on several factors making an overall five-year survival rate difficult to track accurately.
 Most cases of HNSCC are considered to be related to use of tobacco or alcohol or to exposure to HPV.